MaxGruebmeyer/c-webserver/README.md

 # C-Webserver

-TODO (GM): Adjust README

 This repo contains a C-Webserver - not yet fully HTTP/1.1 compliant.
-It's written using only the [C89 (ansi) standard libraries](https://en.wikibooks.org/wiki/C_Programming/Standard_libraries) which means no `<sys/socket.h>`, no `<sys/types.h>` and also no `<unistd.h>`.

-Well then, how did we do it?
-We utilized some [Linux syscalls](https://thevivekpandey.github.io/posts/2017-09-25-linux-system-calls.html) - mainly fork and the socket API - to provide the required functionality by placing the required args into their respective registers before calling `__asm__("syscall")`.
-The result is obviously hugely platform dependent since we use Linux kernel features that won't be available on other operating systems.
-Furthermore you have to keep in mind the registers (and also some syscall numbers) differ between 32 and 64 Bit Linux Systems, so you can really only run it on a x86_64 Linux machine.

-However not everyone is running x86_64 Linux, so we created an Ubuntu [docker container](https://www.docker.com/resources/what-container/) that you can use to run the server.
-Scroll down below to find out how it works.
+Since C is a pretty barebone language it utilizes a lot of Unix syscalls to achieve the desired funtionality.
+This of course includes the Sockets API, but also fork syscalls to support multithreading.

 ## How to run

 ### Some remarks about supported operating systems

-Since this project is so hugely platform dependent it doesn't make sense to build it for an e.g. Windows or MacOS environment which is why the following only works on Linux x86_64 systems.
-However, we provide an Ubuntu dev container that you can leverage to simulate a Linux system and run our server.

-Note that this **MIGHT** work, but because of huge platform dependence this is not at all a given!
+Since this project hugely utilizes the Unix syscalls it will only run on Unix systems.
+However, since I've only tested it on Linux I don't want to make any guarantees.

-### Well, how do I run the thing on Linux x86_64?
+### Well, how do I run the thing on Linux?

 You can utilize our project's [Taskfile](https://taskfile.dev/) to build and run both the server via `task run`.
 Then you can just use a test client of your choice, e.g. browser or curl to send requests to the server on `localhost:8080`.

-Of course you can also compile the project manually using gcc and linking all required files (e.g. everything in `src`).
+Of course you can also compile the project manually using a compiler of your choice (gcc, llvm, ...) and linking all required files (e.g. everything in `src`).

-### I'm on x86_64 but not on Linux, what do I do?
+### I'm not on Linux, what do I do?

 For people not using x86_64 Linux we developed an Ubuntu [docker container](https://www.docker.com/resources/what-container/) that you can use to run the server.
 If you're unfamiliar with Docker you can learn how to get started [here](https://docs.docker.com/get-started/) or learn